BuvinJT/distbuilder/docs_src/Issues.md

 ### From source installation

-To install from the raw source instead (useful if you want a "cutting edge" alpha release), you may perform a Git clone from `https://github.com/BuvinJT/distbuilder.git`, or otherwise download the repository in a "flat" manner from the [GitHub Page](https://github.com/BuvinJT/distbuilder).
+To install the library from the raw source  (useful if you want a "cutting edge" alpha release!), you may perform a Git clone from `https://github.com/BuvinJT/distbuilder.git`, or otherwise download the repository in a "flat" manner from the [GitHub Page](https://github.com/BuvinJT/distbuilder).
-You may also visit the [PyPi downloads](https://pypi.org/project/distbuilder/#files) page for this project to instantly acquire an official release in the form of a tarball.
+You may also visit the [PyPi downloads](https://pypi.org/project/distbuilder/#files) page for this project to acquire the tarball of an "official release" .

 With a local copy of the full source, on Windows you may be able to simply run `install.bat` (or `install3.bat`).